 The TB Payments payment device requires an iPad with an audio jack.
 This means the iPad Pro 11″ and iPad Pro 12.9″ (Third Generation) cannot be used with TB Payments.

-If your iPads are updated to iPadOS 13, iPadOS13 needs you to enable certain privacy settings to operate with the RP457c.
+If your iPads are updated to iPadOS 13 or higher, iPadOS13+ needs you to enable certain privacy settings to operate with the RP457c.
 You should follow these steps before installing your RP457c:

 1. Tap Settings.

 2. Tap Screen Time and then Content & Privacy Restrictions.

 3. Enable Content & Privacy Restrictions and ensure Microphone and Bluetooth Sharing are both set to Allow Changes.